13k/go-steam-resources/README.md

    SteamKit's steamlang generator which is implemented in C#).
 A generator in go leveraging `go generate`, with no external dependencies, would be nice.

-*NOTE: SteamLanguage resources are WIP.
-For now, the only option is to use go-steam's SteamLanguage resources.*

 # Protobufs

-Mapping between SteamDatabase's protobufs files (relative to `SteamDatabase/Protobufs`) to go-steam-resources packages (relative to `github.com/13k/go-steam-resources`) are set in the file `resources/config.yml`.
+Mapping between SteamDatabase's protobufs files (relative to `resources/SteamDatabase/Protobufs`) to go-steam-resources packages (relative to `github.com/13k/go-steam-resources`) are set in the file `resources/config.yml`.

+**NOTE**: Importing of multiple games protobufs in the same package won't work, because some of them define messages with the same name and protobuf will panic.

 ## Installation & Usage

-Simply `go get` the desired package and use the exported protobuf messages accordingly.

 `go get github.com/13k/go-steam-resources/protobuf`